Peter Piper Pizza Launches The Fun Is Baked In With Citrus Advertising As The New Agency Of Record

 (MENAFN- PR Newswire) PHOENIX, Jan.
-30, 2024 /PRNewswire/ -- Peter Piper Pizza, whose high-quality pizza and entertainment centers have brought families together for food and fun for over 50 years, named Citrus Advertising as the new agency of record, for brand, creative and media services.
+30, 2024 /PRNewswire-HISPANIC PR WIRE/-- Peter Piper Pizza, whose high-quality pizza and entertainment centers have brought families together for food and fun for over 50 years, named Citrus Advertising as the new agency of record, for brand, creative and media services.

 Continue Reading